We are open for business through virtual meetings and teleconferences. Please call to (216) 912-2221 or click here to be connected to our attorneys.

 Employers in Strongsville are bound by federal and state laws to relieve employees of all job duties during unpaid meal and rest periods.
 Work tasks that you may have to deal with during a meal or rest break include answering phones, greeting customers or checking emails.
 If a meal or rest period is not a bona fide break, where you are not required or allowed to perform any job-related tasks, the employer is required to pay for the “break” as time worked.

 Employers in Ohio do not have to provide employees with meal or rest periods of a certain length.
 However, federal meal break laws state that if a meal or coffee break is less than 20 minutes long, it must be considered part of the worker’s compensable work hours.
 Failing to pay an employee for a meal break that lasts less than 20 minutes is against the law.
-Most meal breaks are at least 30 minutes, in which case the employer is permitted not to pay the worker – as long as it is a real break that is not interrupted with work duties.
+Most meal breaks are at least 30 minutes, in which case the employer is permitted not to pay the worker – as long as it is a real break that is not interrupted by work duties.

 Compensation Available for Unpaid Meal and Rest Periods in Strongsville